Tenants and landlords

-- by post-dated cheques (many landlords ask for 12 cheques dated the first day of each month for the next 12 months); or
+- many landlords ask for 12 cheques dated the first day of each month for the next 12 months

-- by certified cheques (many landlords ask for a certified cheque for the first and last month).
+- many landlords ask for a certified cheque for the first and last month

 In some places, your rent may include some or all of your utilities, such as:

-If they are not included in your rent, you must pay these bills yourself.
+If they’re not included in your rent, you must pay these bills yourself.

-In most areas, your landlord must give you a 90-day notice before increasing your rent.
+In most areas, your landlord must give you a 90-day notice before they increase your rent.
 Usually, landlords can increase your rent only once each year.

-Before moving out, you must give written notice to your landlord that you will be leaving.
-You must give one, two or three months’ notice depending on the province or territory in which you live.
+Before moving out, you must give written notice to your landlord that you’ll be leaving.
+You must give one, two or three months’ notice.
+This depends on the province or territory you live in.

 If you have a lease, the law may not let you end the lease early.
-In such cases, you must come to an arrangement with the landlord or pay an amount set by law in your province or territory.
+If you need to end it early, you must arrange this with the landlord or pay an amount set by law in your province or territory.

 - Date Modified: